samlist21/Dewey/README.md

 ## Current Task List
-- [X]Get Motor run working without delay() code
+- [X] Get Motor run working without delay() code
-- [X]Dewey needs a re-charge.
+- [X] Dewey needs a re-charge.
 Batteries were at 11.98VDC - Plug in for a day
-- [ ]Put Drive.c Back into MotorRun and figure out why it is not compiling
+- [ ] Put Drive.c Back into MotorRun and figure out why it is not compiling
-- [X]Get sendSerialDewey.py working with python3 -
+- [X] Get sendSerialDewey.py working with python3 -
-- [ ]Get GLCD working with when python3 is available.
+- [ ] Get GLCD working with when python3 is available.
 GLCD only works with python3
-- [ ]Setup a DHCP server on the Ethernet port for automatic connecting via Ethernet Cable
+- [ ] Setup a DHCP server on the Ethernet port for automatic connecting via Ethernet Cable
-- [X]Fix image program to not overwrite images but figure out what the next image number is and store that number.
+- [X] Fix image program to not overwrite images but figure out what the next image number is and store that number.
-- [ ]Find out why the camera turns on and stays on through the whole running of sendSerialDewey.py
+- [ ] Find out why the camera turns on and stays on through the whole running of sendSerialDewey.py
-- [ ]Rename sendSerialDewey.py to Dewey.py.
+- [ ] Rename sendSerialDewey.py to Dewey.py.
 Clean up git code
-- [ ]Remove all test and demonstration code that is not used.
+- [ ] Remove all test and demonstration code that is not used.
 - [ ] Get autonomous mode working.
 Dewey drives around by itself.
-- [ ] Add voice files for "Hello, I'm Dewey", "Excuse Me", "What is your Name?", "Can I take your picture?", "Bye, Bye - Dewey Sleeping now",etc.
+- [ ] Add voice files for "Hello, I'm Dewey", "Excuse Me", "What is your Name?", "Can I take your picture?", "Say Cheese!","Bye, Bye - Dewey Sleeping now",etc.
 - [ ] Should do a sudo apt-get upgrade.
 Possibly will break some things so need to be careful when we want to do this.
 Test on home Pi setup first, before library setup.
 - [ ] Get Dewey Video working
 - [ ] Add Microphone to Dewey
 - [ ] Get Dewey voice recognition working
 - [ ] Figure out how to break this file into multiple files.
 It is getting too long.
 - [ ] Fix rogue acrrige returns from Arduino.
+- [X]  Fixed Dewey so that if Arduino serial port is not working then the program exits gracefully

 ## Wish List